ViscousTests/website/content/docs/how-to-be-healthy.md

   - Eating meals earlier in the day **might** be healthier
   - Eating meals on a regular schedule is likely healthier

+Recently I've found eating a small, high fat/fiber meal at ~11am, then eating the rest of my food after I'm done being productive for the day is good for focus.

 # Should I fast for prolonged periods?